-Jenever is a traditional Belgian juniper-flavoured drink.
+Jenever is a traditional Belgian juniper-flavored drink.
 It is also called “Dutch gin” as jenever originates from the Netherlands.
-Roughly, it appeared in the 16th century when grain brandy was flavoured with juniper berries for the first time.
+Roughly, it appeared in the 16th century when grain brandy was flavored with juniper berries for the first time.

 Jenever should be served cold or at room temperature in small shot-like glasses.
-It can be consumed pure as a digestif or mixed with juice, coffee, tonic or beer.
+It can be consumed purely as a digestif or mixed with juice, coffee, tonic, or beer.
 In Belgium, jenever is a typical Christmas drink: every Christmas market in Brussels and the rest of the country has at least one stall serving jenever.